 The tunnel measures 17 feet wide by 25 feet high and about mid-way in, there is a 16 x 20 foot airshaft that extends 60 feet upwards to the surface, causing a consistent cool breeze to flow out of the tunnel, a welcome treat in mid-summer.
 It also produces condensation and the tunnel is usually wet.

-In 1951, Clemson University bought the tunnel and used it to cure the South's first blue cheese.
+View toward the back of Stumphouse Tunnel In 1951, Clemson University bought the tunnel and used it to cure the South's first blue cheese.
 The tunnel's environment was later duplicated at Clemson, and the cheese making, that Clemson is now famous for, was moved there.
-The tunnel still belongs to Clemson University, but is maintained and managed under the South Carolina State Parks System.
+The tunnel still belongs to Clemson University, but it is managed by

 A rainbow is captured at the bottom of falls